This article applies to: ✔️ .NET Core 2.x SDK and later versions

 dotnet pack - Packs the code into a NuGet package.

 dotnet pack command builds the project and creates NuGet packages.
-The result of this command is a NuGet package.
-If the
+The result of this command is a NuGet package (that is, a .nupkg file).

 NuGet dependencies of the packed project are added to the .nuspec file, so they're properly resolved when the package is installed.
 Project-to-project references aren't packaged inside the project.
 Currently, you must have a package per project if you have project-to-project dependencies.